Logotipo

 This depends entirely on your score within the fair range.
 Above 620?
 Try unsecured first.
 Below 600?
 Secured cards offer better approval odds and faster credit building.

-The biggest misconception?
-That secured cards don’t help your credit.
-They report to all three bureaus just like unsecured cards.
+The biggest misconception: secured cards don’t help credit.
+In reality they report to all three bureaus just like unsecured cards.

 What Income Do You Need for Fair Credit Approval?